timothybasanov/homebrew-google-authenticator/README.md

 This is not an official Google product.

+# This project is deprecated and should not be used
+Use `brew install google-authenticator-libpam` instead and follow the instructions.

 # Homebrew formula for Google Authenticator

 Enables Google Authenticator as a two-factor authentication